TYPO3-Console/TYPO3-Console/README.md

 To get the typo3cms command, just _copy_ typo3_console/Scripts/typo3cms to your TYPO3 root directory.
 Windows users must copy typo3_console/Scripts/typo3cms.bat to the TYPO3 root directory and set the location to the php.exe in that file (untested but should work).

+Don't forget to activate the extension in the extension manager before you start using the command line tool.

 **TODO**

 Currently only a few commands are delivered with the extension, but those delivered are quite useful already.
 And if any other extension